twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt05-11-cant-see-nibbana-with-wrong-view%zh.rst

 T3

 [Diṭṭhi is more fearful than taṇhā.
 It’s the source of painful destinations (dugati).
 So, it’s more dangerous than taṇhā.
-In this talk Sayadaw explained the D. A. process from the six senses doors.
+In this talk Sayadaw explained the D. A. process from the six sense doors.
 In our normal life we always create kammas without knowingly and most of them are unwholesome.

 Only by vipassanā practice we stop creating kammas.
 He also emphasized about we were alive with each mind moment.
 We are seeing our birth and death moment to moment by practice.